Rick Scott agenda push baffles GOP - NewsBreak

 And as McConnell feared, Democrat are pouncing on Scott’s plan with gusto and using it to deflect Republican criticisms of President Biden’s agenda.

-The Democratic Senatorial Campaign Committee on Wednesday launched a new digital ad featuring “Fox News Sunday” John Roberts highlighting Scott’s “11-point plan to raise taxes on half of Americans and potentially sunset programs like Medicare, Medicaid and Social Security.”
+The Democratic Senatorial Campaign Committee (DSCC) on Wednesday launched a new digital ad featuring “Fox News Sunday’s” John Roberts highlighting Scott’s “11-point plan to raise taxes on half of Americans and potentially sunset programs like Medicare, Medicaid and Social Security.”

 When McConnell tweeted this week that Biden’s budget would “dramatically increase liberal spending and slap the biggest tax hikes [in] American history on top,” the White House parried by pointing to Scott’s plan.